 Despite the silicone ring and the clasp, the cup is not 100% spillproof.
 This is intentional.
 There is a tiny hole in the lid which is needed to suck in air while you drink.
 So be careful.
 The opening for the coffee itself is a tiny bit too small and I find it difficult to drink, especially more viscious liquids.
 That's one suggestion for improvement, chic.mic.

-Despite the tiny drinking hole, I am very happy with my new cup.
-I especially like the smooth feel and its light weight.
-I used to carry around a ceramic cup, but bamboo is so much lighter, I barely feel it in my bag.
-There is no need to be concerned about crushing or breaking it, either.
+Before I knew about the greenwashing, I was very happy with my cup.
+I especially liked the smooth feel and its light weight.
+I used to carry around a ceramic cup, but bamboo is so much lighter, I barely felt it in my bag.
+There was no need to be concerned about crushing or breaking it, either.
 It is quite robust.